Granite Building (Rochester, New York)

 The Granite Building is a historic department store building located at 124 East Main Street in Rochester, Monroe County, New York.

 Description and history

 The building was designed by J. Foster Warner in 1893 and, at 12 stories with 23 acre of floor space, was the city's first skeletal steel skyscraper.
 Its facade is a mix of Second Renaissance Revival style and Beaux-Arts style classical details.
 It is characterized by recessed, monumental, four story granite columns supporting recessed arches.
 It was built by Sibley, Lindsay & Curr Company and served as their flagship store until the "Sibley fire" of 1904, when the flagship moved to the Sibley's, Lindsay and Curr Building.
+It is now an office building, housing a number of companies.

 It was listed on the National Register of Historic Places on October 11, 1984.